avaneev/biteopt/README.md

 the `SigmaMulBase` coefficients, depending on sphericity.
 Additionally, overly-contracted sigmas are expanded by the `SigmaMulExp` coefficient.

-In overall, SMA-ES is a completely self-adaptive method, it has several fixed hyper-parameters that do not depend on problem's dimensionality.
-These parameters were manually fine-tuned, but it is possible to optimize them further.
+In overall, SMA-ES is a completely self-adaptive method, it has several hyper-parameters that do not depend on problem's dimensionality.

 Population size formula in SMA-ES is fixed to `13+Dims`: according to tests, in average it suits all dimensionalities.
 Of course, particular problems may